Wheels & tires for all 2nd gen Tundra builds

 tundra shok wheels

-Starting with this 2013 SR5 with a Toytec 3/1 Leveling kit (3” front, 1” rear).
+This 2013 SR5 with a Toytec 3/1 Leveling kit (3” front, 1” rear).
 The wheels are Shok D664 by Fuel, spec’d 18x9 +20. +20 to +30 offset with 9J is great for trucks with ≈ 3” of lift, the wheels poke around ¾”.

 The tires are General Tire Grabber A/TX All-terrain 275/70/R18.
 This works out to a 33-inch tire.
 There is no rubbing with the front air dam removed.
 Even modest bumps in tire size will likely need the front dam removed; still, no trimming is required.